 Sad though, is the face of the visitor who had too much to imbibe (even if it wasn’t alcohol) and had to get out the sleeping bag to don warm clothes and make a bathroom visit in the wee small, freezing hours of the night, only to return and go through the whole undressing and back into-the-bag-again process.
 It’s not surprising that some just don’t make it back down from the lodge situated several yards away outside and end up spending the rest of their night’s sleep in the heated locker room area.
 We were quite glad we’d limited the kids as to how much hot chocolate they’d had the night before.

 Was it beautiful?
 Breath-taking, like nothing you’ll see anywhere in North America.
 Was it frigid?
 Not for the adventurous in spirit.
 More importantly, was it worth it?
 Absolutely.
 It’s an experience that our family, for one, has frozen in our memory.
-Just take a look at this video:

 Note that tours are a huge part of the hotel’s revenue, so rooms are open to the public during the day and til 8pm, though the public may enjoy the grounds and popular bar till midnight.
 Overnight guests get exclusive access to their room between the hours of 9pm and 8:30am.
 With so much going on outside and in other parts of the hotel, this is more than ample time.
 And don’t forget to inquire about weddings and other ceremonies in the popular frozen chapel.

-Photos and video courtesy: Ron Bozman
+Video courtesy: Ron Bozman

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.